Domain-Connect/DomainConnectDDNS-Windows/README.md

 After authorization copy and paste the code into the setup dialog, and click Finish.

+### Running the Windows Tray Application ###

+To run the Windows System Tray application, you simply need to run the program DomainConnectDDNSUpdateTray.exe.

+Typically you would run this at startup of Windows.
+How this is done varies by version of Windows.

+One way is to run the Task Manager, select the Startup tab, and add the program DomainConnectDDNSUpdateTray.exe.

 ### Installing and Running the Service ###

-To install the service, you need to run a cmd prompt as the System Administrator.
+To run as a Windows service, you need to run a cmd prompt as the System Administrator.
 Visit the directory where you unpacked the files, and run the command:

 c:\windows\Microsoft.Net\Framework\v4.0.30319\InstallUtil.exe DomainConnectDDNSUpdate.exe